-The dataset has been developed for the examination of resection specimens from paediatric patients with nephroblastoma also known as Wilms tumour (used here from now on) and all other renal tumours of childhood except renal cell carcinomas, for which the ICCR Invasive carcinoma of renal tubular origin dataset should be used.2 Rarely, other primitive tumours of childhood (including neuroblastoma, Ewing sarcoma/peripheral neuroectodermal tumour, desmoplastic small round cell tumour, among others) arise within the kidney but not within renal precursor cells; these should be staged and treated according to recommendations specific for their diagnosis.
-This dataset does not apply to these tumours.
+The dataset has been developed for the pathology reporting of resection specimens from paediatric patients with nephroblastoma also known as Wilms tumour (used here from now on), and all other renal tumours of childhood except renal cell carcinomas, for which the ICCR Invasive carcinoma of renal tubular origin dataset should be used.2 Rarely, other primitive tumours of childhood (including neuroblastoma, Ewing sarcoma/peripheral neuroectodermal tumour, desmoplastic small round cell tumour, among others) arise within the kidney but not within renal precursor cells; these should be staged and treated according to recommendations specific for their diagnosis.
+This dataset does not apply to these tumours, or to procedures involving only biopsy.